Skip to main content

 Pause or resume reviews

-Audit Trailonly when you need technical event details, diagnostics, or administrative audit context.
+• Use Audit Trail only when you need technical event details, diagnostics, or administrative audit context.